calebstein1/Splitjoiner/README.md

 It gets the video name, description, and list of video files from the user, then hands that information off to the backend for processing and uploading.
 Progress updates are reported back to the interface.

-#### Splitloader.VideoTools
+#### Splitloader.VideoTools (partially implemented)

 This is the interop layer between Splitloader and FFmpeg.
-It will be used to find a suitable FFmpeg installation on the user's system, otherwise it can download one that it can use.
+It is used to find an FFmpeg installation on the user's system, or download one that it can use.
 Using the list of video files provided by the UI and FFmpeg, it will produce a concatenated video file without re-encoding, which will then be handed to the uploader.

 #### Splitloader.Uploader (not yet implemented)